FRAMECAD is the world's only complete end-to-end system for rapid and accurate construction of cold formed steel applications

 ➔ Make the switch - Download FRAMECAD E-book

 Cold Formed Steel (also known as CFS, Light Gauge Steel & LGS), is one of the most sustainable materials used in modern buildings and is increasingly popular due to environmental factors as well as cost and efficiency.
 It can be seen in common household appliances & buildings all over the world.
-Its composition, properties and uses are essential to understanding its benefits in the construction industry.
+Cold formed steel's uses, composition, and properties are essential to understanding its benefits in the construction industry.

 Cold formed steel process is a design-led operation, meaning that less skill is required at the time of construction and more when designing it.
 The steel used to make frames and components is sourced from quality coil productions.
 They are shaped into coils with roll-forming machines before they are bolted together on-site to complete the building.
-The efficiency of this process is highly effective as it can run large quantities of steel at high speed with consistent quality and precision.
+The cold formed steel process is highly effective as it can run large quantities of steel at high speed with consistent quality and precision.

 The wide range of functions in a system like FRAMECAD allows increased productivity and versatile output to produce roof trusses, wall frames, and floor joists to exact measurements.
 This creates a scalable solution and a streamlined process while time and costly waste.